udacity/ios-short-s3-sql-example/joins/README.md

-# JoinTester
+# Joins MySQL Example

-This repository can be used to experiment with MySQL queries — specifically JOINs.
+Experiment with MySQL queries — specifically JOINs.
 Experimentation can be done via a MySQL shell or by using the Swift MySQL client dependency in the `Package.swift` manifest file.

 ## How to Use